 In the images above, you can note a stark difference when it comes to fixtures.
 The first image focuses on having a more vibrant outlook in the space.
 The copper open shelf above the stove lights up the kitchen, not only because it’s copper, but also because of the plants it carries.
 A little greenery in the kitchen is never a bad idea.

-On the other hand, in the contrasting image below, you can see how darker fittings tend to add an air of mystery, yet it makes the kitchen feel like a cosy, soft space.
+On the other hand, in the contrasting image below, you can see how darker fittings tend to add an air of mystery, yet it makes the kitchen feel like a cozy, soft space.
 The dark chairs by the window make the kitchen a perfect area to sit down and share a glass of tea or wine while looking out to the sun.
 The white crockery and stainless steel utensils visually appeal to the eye without looking too loud or out of place.

 Dark interiors don’t have to range between greys and blacks.
 As we mentioned earlier, greys, blues, and greens are emerging in some design forward homes, and it’s likely that with the right combination of elements other colors in darker shades could offer striking visual appeal to a room: